nathanonn/next-sololedger/notes/plan.md

                 - Either allow direct delete via existing `DELETE` or reuse same modal with replacement optional and block only if count>0.
         - Usage analytics surface:
             - Optionally add a toggle or small date-range selector near the list.
-            - Show per-category stats (e.g. “23 tx, 12,345.67 MYR, last used 2025-10-15”) in the row subtitle or a hover.
+            - Show per-category stats (e.g. "23 tx, 12,345.67 MYR, last used 2025-10-15") in the row subtitle or a hover.

-1.5 Frontend: Category dropdown ordering in forms and filters
+1.5 Frontend: Category dropdown ordering in forms and filters ✅
     - Ensure category lists in:
         - `TransactionForm` (`components/features/transactions/transaction-form.tsx`),
         - onboarding categories page,
         - any reporting filters,
       are sorted by `type` and `sortOrder`, with parent/child structure respected.
     - If API already orders by `type` + `sortOrder`, just use that; otherwise, sort client-side based on returned fields.
-    - Consider rendering parent labels with children indented or prefixed (e.g. “Marketing / Facebook Ads”).
+    - Consider rendering parent labels with children indented or prefixed (e.g. "Marketing / Facebook Ads").

-PHASE 2 – Business Settings: Post-Onboarding Info + Base Currency Change
+PHASE 2 – Business Settings: Post-Onboarding Info + Base Currency Change ✅ COMPLETED

-2.1 Backend: Business settings read/write
+2.1 Backend: Business settings read/write ✅
     - Adjust `GET /api/orgs/[orgSlug]/settings/business`:
         - Auth: change from admin-only to `requireMembership` for reads.
         - Return full business info (name, type, address, phone, email, taxId).